CapMetro: Member jurisdictions

-Seven cities participate in the Capital Metro system and pay the associated 1% sales tax.
+Seven cities participate in the CapMetro system and pay the associated 1% sales tax.
 All are in Travis or Williamson Counties:

 Additionally, two suburban non-city jurisdictions participate: the Anderson Mill area in Williamson County and Precinct 2, an unincorporated area in north Travis County.
-Service to rural areas in the counties surrounding Austin is provided by the Capital Area Rural Transportation System (CARTS), a federally funded rural transportation agency which interlines with Capital Metro at several transit centers.
+Service to rural areas in the counties surrounding Austin is provided by the Capital Area Rural Transportation System (CARTS), a federally funded rural transportation agency which interlines with CapMetro at several transit centers.

-In 2008, Capital Metro voted to approve an interlocal agreement policy that would allow cities or government agencies to hire Capital Metro to provide transit service, without requiring the 1% sales tax.
-The cities of Round Rock, Pflugerville (an original participating jurisdiction which withdrew in 1999), and Georgetown all have established this type of agreement with Capital Metro though the exact levels and types of service contracted varies widely between them.
+In 2008, CapMetro voted to approve an interlocal agreement policy that would allow cities or government agencies to hire CapMetro to provide transit service, without requiring the 1% sales tax.
+The cities of Round Rock, Pflugerville (an original participating jurisdiction which withdrew in 1999), and Georgetown all have established this type of agreement with CapMetro though the exact levels and types of service contracted varies widely between them.
 Currently only Round Rock has such an agreement.

-Several other cities were original Capital Metro participants but later withdrew: Cedar Park withdrew in 1999, Rollingwood and West Lake Hills both withdrew in 1988, and Volente withdrew in 2016.
+Several other cities were original CapMetro participants but later withdrew: Cedar Park withdrew in 1999, Rollingwood and West Lake Hills both withdrew in 1988, and Volente withdrew in 2016.

 Services

-Capital Metro began as a bus-only transit system when it inherited the bus services of city-owned Austin Transit System at inception.
+CapMetro began as a bus-only transit system when it inherited the bus services of city-owned Austin Transit System at inception.
 However, it has since diversified and now operates commuter rail services, paratransit services, bike sharing and a number of other transit modes.

 Bus services

-Capital Metro's various bus services, which include express bus, bus rapid transit, and university shuttle systems, are by far the agency's most used services representing over 16.6 million of the agency's total 17.8 million boardings in fiscal year 2020.
+CapMetro's various bus services, which include express bus, bus rapid transit, and university shuttle systems, are by far the agency's most used services representing over 16.6 million of the agency's total 17.8 million boardings in fiscal year 2020.
 While the majority of bus routes operate within Capital Metro's jurisdictional area, the agency has contracts with cities and organizations to provide services outside its core service area.

-MetroBus
+CapMetro Bus

-Capital Metro's core fixed route bus service, MetroBus, includes 82 standard routes and 15 high-frequency bus routes as of August 2021.
-It has several primary categories of routes: Local (Routes 1-99), Flyer (Routes 100-199), Feeder (Routes 200-299), and Crosstown (Routes 300-399).
-MetroBus also provides contract service to the Austin suburb of Round Rock (Routes 50, 51, and 152) and the University of Texas at Austin UT Shuttle services (Routes 600-699).
-In addition to its standard and high-frequency routes, MetroBus runs a variety of special service routes (Routes 400-499) including Night Owl overnight buses and E-Bus entertainment-district services among others.
+CapMetro's core fixed route bus service, CapMetro Bus, includes 82 standard routes and 15 high-frequency bus routes as of August 2021.
+It has several primary categories of routes: Local (Routes 1-99), Flyer (Routes 100–199), Feeder (Routes 200–299), and Crosstown (Routes 300–399).
+CapMetro Busalso provides contract service to the Austin suburb of Round Rock (Routes 50, 51, and 152) and the University of Texas at Austin UT Shuttle services (Routes 600–699).
+In addition to its standard and high-frequency routes, CapMetro Bus runs a variety of special service routes (Routes 400–499) including Night Owl overnight buses and E-Bus entertainment-district services among others.

-MetroExpress
+CapMetro Express

-MetroExpress services are limited stop bus services that run between Downtown Austin and the far suburbs.
-Express routes are designated as routes 900–999, and are served by buses in the red MetroExpress livery (though on occasions they may be served by buses in the regular MetroBus livery as well).
+CapMetro Express services are limited stop bus services that run between Downtown Austin and the far suburbs.
+Express routes are designated as routes 900–999 and are served by buses in the red Express livery (though on occasions they may be served by buses in the regular CapMetro Bus livery as well).